Sanctuary is a wholistic, healing ministry that provides safe,

 I've lived in Middlebrook for two and half years now and the full, finished basement has become a dance studio, an art studio and even a gourd-working shop.
 There's a shed outside to store gardening supplies and cured gourds that are ready for crafting.

-Avid gardeners themselves, my landlords encourage me to grow whatever my heart desires and generously supply whatever they can to make it a functional and beautiful place 'to call home'.
+Avid gardeners themselves, my landlords encourage me to grow whatever my heart desires and generously supply whatever they can to make it a functional and beautiful place to call home.
 Incredibly, they have a statue in their garden – about the same size as mine – that looks like the archangel Michael.
-In fact, I often refer to them as "angels disguised as landlords".
+I often refer to them as "angels disguised as landlords".

 Thank you sparkle-mommy.
 It is my deepest desire to honor you

 for the compassion pouring through you, even in death.